Learning the wait Function in C: Usage, Zombie Prevention, and waitpid Differences

 Example of Synchronization Using Condition Variables

-Below is a simple example that synchronizes multiple threads using a condition variable.
+The following is a simple example of synchronizing multiple threads using condition variables.

 pthread_mutex_t mutex = PTHREAD_MUTEX_INITIALIZER;